BethanyG/python-lab/labs/lab1.md

 # Welcome to Python!

 Python is a computer programming language.
-Python helps you tell the computer what you want it to do.
+Python helps you tell the computer what you want to do.
 With Python, you can:

-* Draw computer graphics
+* Draw computer graphics.
-* Make games
+* Make games.
-* Build a website
+* Build a website.
-* Solve problems in math and science
+* Solve problems in math and science.
-* ... and more!
+* ... and much much more!

 In this lab, we're going to focus on making computer graphics.